chrissloan/hd-stagram/README.md

 ## To Do
 * Ability to get images for a given user
-* Create methods for preventing non-attributes
+* Create methods for preventing non-attributes passed in that could cause errors
-* -Add attribute to set size of image used-